apache/couchdb-documentation/src/api/ddoc/rewrites.rst

     method.
 It will then try to match the path to one rule.
 If no rule matches, then a :statuscode:`404` response returned.

-    Once a rule is found we rewrite the request url using the ``to`` and ``query`` fields.
+    Once a rule is found we rewrite the request URL using the ``to`` and ``query`` fields.
 The identified token are matched to the rule and will replace var.
 If ``'*'`` is found in the rule it will contain the remaining part if it exists.